Boddington, Hedges, Wandoo, Jarrah

 The Wandoo deposit comprises two main, NW-SE elongated resource shells that are ~2 x 1 and 2 x 0.7 to 1 km to the SE and NW respectively within the corridor of strong veining, separated by a 500 m wide gap.
 These shells are further divided into at least eight domains based on lithology and grade.
 Mineralisation is inhomogeneous, with localised concentrations of from >1 to 19 g/t Au in veins, lenses and stock-works.
 It is characterised by a reduced assemblage, with chalcopyrite and pyrrhotite the dominant sulphides, and minor pyrite, sphalerite, cubanite, cobaltite, arsenopyrite and pentlandite.
 Molybdenite is locally a major mineral throughout the deposit.
 There is a strong correlation of Cu, Au, Mo, Bi and W in the core of the mineralised system, with Pb, Zn and Ag enriched on the periphery (Kalleske, 2010).

 McCuaig et al. (2001) recognised two stages of mineralisation at Boddington, supported by age dating of associated molybdenite by Stein et al. (2001).
-The earliest is associated with the pre-2696 Ma diorite intrusion, and is accompanied by extensive silica-biotite alteration, occurring as complex quartz+albite+molybdenite±clinozoisite±chalcopyrite±gold veins variably deformed by D1 ductile shearing.
+The earliest is associated with the pre-2696 Ma diorite intrusion, and is accompanied by extensive, pervasive silica-biotite-amphibole alteration, occurring as complex quartz +albite +molybdenite ±clinozoisite ±chalcopyrite ±gold veins variably deformed by D1 ductile shearing.
 Re-Os ages from molybdenite in these veins indicates a formation age of ~2700 Ma.
 Subsequently, a ductile D1/D2 event was accompanied by silica-sericite-pyrite alteration, whilst ductile D3 shear zones produced mylonite zones with silica-albite-epidote-pyrite alteration.
+This latter stage of the first event was accompanied by massive quartz veins in D2 shear zones.

-McCuaig et al. (2001) observed the second and main stage of mineralisation post-dated all of the magmatic events, with the exception of the late 6212 Ma monzogranite, and accompanied the D4 brittle deformation.
-It has been divided into the following paragenesis: (i) complex quartz+albite+molybdenite±muscovite±biotite± fluorite±clinozoisite±chalcopyrite veins, comprising the main late Mo stage; (ii) Clinozoisite-sulphide-quartz-biotite veining containing the bulk of the low-grade skarn altered Au-Cu mineralisation; (iii) Actinolite±sulphide±quartz, carbonate-chlorite-sulphide, and sulphide veins which constitutes the main high grade mineralisation.
+McCuaig et al. (2001) observed the second and main stage of mineralisation post-dated D3 and all of the magmatic events, with the exception of the late 2612 Ma monzogranite, and accompanied the D4 brittle deformation.
+It has been divided into the following paragenesis: (i) complex quartz +albite +molybdenite ±muscovite ±biotite ±fluorite ±clinozoisite ±chalcopyrite veins, comprising the main late Mo stage; (ii) Clinozoisite-sulphide-quartz-biotite veining containing the bulk of the low-grade skarn altered Au-Cu mineralisation; (iii) Actinolite ±sulphide ±quartz, carbonate-chlorite-sulphide, and sulphide veins which constitutes the main high grade mineralisation.
 Re-Os dating of these mineral assemblages (Stein et al., 2001) return a weighted mean model age of 2615±9 Ma, broadly synchronous with the Wourahming monzogranite.
+The latter has associated clinozoisite alteration which is also closely associated with the Au-Cu mineralisation.

 Based on the integration of available geochemical and geological datsets, McCuaig et al. (2001) concluded that the main controls on ore were, in increasing order of importance: (i) The late ductile-brittle NW and WNW striking, subvertical D3-D4 fault network; (ii) Intersection of this fault network with structurally competent lithologies; (iii) Intersection of late faults with early ductile D1/D2 quartz-sericite shear zones.
 (4) NE-striking faults which compartmentalise the deposit and offset favourable host rocks pre-mineralisation.